Beachbody Bike Review (MYX II) | From a SPIN® Instructor

 The MYX vs. MYX II: Does The Upgrade Worth It?

-Recently, MYXfitness announced they would discontinue their original MYX model and focus on the brand new MYX II.
+Some time ago, MYXfitness announced they would discontinue their original MYX model and focus on the brand new MYX II, which is actually the BODi bike.
 Why would MYXfitness decide to retire the original MYX that has been widely successful?
 They retired the older model because they are clearing the way for their latest creation and platform, ready to take the fitness industry by storm.
 The unique pairing of two excellent Beachbody platforms and this new model will be discussed in greater detail later in this article, but below check out our comparison of how these two models stack up against each other.

 MYX II BikeMYX Bike